AZN INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Astrazeneca PLC Investors With Substantial Losses Have Opportunity To Lead Class ...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-24, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against AstraZeneca PLC (“AstraZeneca” or“the Company”) (NASDAQ: AZN) and certain of its officers.
+Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against AstraZeneca PLC ("AstraZeneca" or "the Company") (NASDAQ: AZN ) and certain of its officers.

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired AstraZeneca securities between February 23, 2022 and December 17, 2024, both dates inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/AZN.
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired AstraZeneca securities between February 23, 2022 and December 17, 2024, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/AZN.

 Case Details